 As a new year comes upon us, many personal trainers start to think anew about their business and what they can do to make it better.
 Some consider buying new exercise equipment while others think about different ways they can get clients (tip: see my trainer marketing book for more on that).
 One area of business, however, that many trainers overlook is getting personal trainer insurance.
 If you are self-employed, you definitely need it, and I’d even advise you to look into it if you work in a gym too.
 Let’s cover some of the fundamentals of why you need this crucial business asset.

-Why You Need Trainer Insurance
+Why You Need Fitness Trainer Insurance?

-Personal trainer liability insurance is more than just a policy for the year, it’s a necessity to any personal trainer’s business – especially self employed personal trainers.
+Personal trainer liability insurance is more than just a policy for the year; it’s a necessity to any personal trainer’s business – especially self-employed personal trainers.
 Accidents can happen anytime during a training session, the most common are where improper form leads to a client injury, treadmill cases where a client falls off the treadmill, weight machines where a pin is not inserted all the way leading to an injury or too heavy of weight being used during a workout.

 Personal trainer insurance protects a trainer’s career in the event they are named in a lawsuit for any reason, whether warranted or not.

 An example of being named in an accident where a trainer is indirectly involved is if you forget to put weights from a previous session away and another trainer’s client falls over them and gets injured.

-The trainer’s individual policy can do this with no out of pocket expenses to the trainer.
+The trainer’s individual policy can do this with no out-of-pocket expenses to the trainer.
 Defense costs can add up quickly in the situation of a claim, depending on the severity of the injury, so this is something to think about.

-Another bonus to having your own policy is that can be taken with you wherever you work whether it is a new gym/studio, doing in-home
+Another bonus to having your own policy is that can be taken with you wherever you work, whether it is a new gym/studio, doing in-home

 How Much Does It Cost?